pcode-at/keycloak-event-listener-http/README.md

 Leave username and password out if the service allows anonymous access.
 If unset, the default message topic is "keycloak/events".

+* Allow SPI to listen to events

+Go to your.keycloak.url/auth/admin/master/console/#/realms/yourrealm/events-settings

+Replace ```your.keycloak.url``` with the URL your keycloak server is running on and replace yourrealm with the your defined realm name

+Add ```http_event_listener``` to the event-listeners and press the save button

 * Restart the keycloak server.

 # Use
 Add/Update a user, your webhook should be called, looks at the keycloak syslog for debug